List of Pani Poni characters: Supporting characters (Class 1-A)

 Yūma and Yūna Kashiwagi are identical twins, but Yūma has the more outgoing personality.
 When the twins are called together, Yuma is almost always the one to speak up first that they are indeed separate people and should be called on differently.
 Despite this, Miyuki and Rei do not see why they should try to tell them apart which further angers Yūma.
 She and her twin are interested in fashion and dressing up, but when her twin auditions or performs for anything, Yūma enjoys secretly using her pen to write large and clearly visible characters on Yūna's forehead for good luck.
 Often Yūna is disqualified from whatever she was auditioning for because of this.
 Yūma defends that this is not done in spite but in love though it takes some persuading of Yūna to make her believe it.
 Whatever her intentions may be, it is never clearly explained, at least in the anime, which it is.
 Yūma always ties her hair on the left side of her head with a blue ribbon and wears knee socks of the same color.
 Both she and her sister are in the Drama Club and are in charge of making most of the costumes, some of which they wear to class in some episodes.

 Yūna is the second Kashiwagi twin and, in sharp contrast to her sister, is very introverted and soft-spoken.
 She is often the victim of Yūma's pranks and usually goes along with all of her plans.
 However, due to her personality and penchant to be easily embarrassed, she does not always do what Yūma requests of her, like in one episode where she was to model some new clothes along with Yūma but would not, saying it was too embarrassing.
 They both get annoyed when Miyuki calls on either of them as "Kashiwagi twins" as if they are one person, though it is usually her sister that speaks up on their behalf.
 Yūna ties her hair tied on the right side of her head with a red ribbon and wears similarly colored stockings.

-In Hikawa's manga, Momo-Gumi!! (桃組っ!!), Yuna is treated as one of the heroines who belong to the Japanese idol group "Momo-Gumi!!".
+In Hikawa's manga, Momo-Gumi!! (桃組っ!!), Yūna is treated as one of the heroines who belong to the Japanese idol group "Momo-Gumi!!".